 Dean Rodocker is the primary resource for new undergraduate students from the time they commit to attend W&L through the start of their sophomore year.
 Jason has worked at W&L for 10 years.
 He earned his Bachelor's degree from Hanover College, where he majored in Communication.
 He received his Master of Science in Higher Education and Student Affairs and Juris Doctor at Indiana University in Bloomington, Indiana.
 His responsibilities as Dean include coordinating summer communication, Leading Edge pre-orientation trips, First-Year housing, orientation week, academic advising, peer tutoring, First-Year Leadership Council (FYLC), extended orientation, Phi Eta Sigma honor society and other services and support for First-Years in promoting the University mission.
 Jason enjoys sports, the outdoors, and participating in a variety of athletic, recreational and community endeavors.

-Dean McCoil serves as the primary resource for sophomores and for transfer students.
-As an Assistant Class Dean, Kyle strives to support students through various class-wide programs, one-on-one meetings, and by connecting students with resources that better allow them to excel throughout their collegiate experience.
-In addition to his role as an Assistant Class Dean, he will serve as the primary advisor for the Interfraternity Council (IFC) and National Pan-Hellenic Council (NPHC) here at W&L. Kyle graduated from the University of South Carolina with a Bachelor's degree in Public Health and received his Master's Degree in Higher Education Administration from the University of Michigan.
+Dean McCoil serves as the primary resource for sophomores and supports all new transfer students.
+As a Class Dean, he strives to support students through various class-wide programs, one-on-one meetings, and by connecting students with resources that better allow them to excel throughout their collegiate experience.
+In addition to his role as the Dean of Sophomores, Dean McCoil also serves as the primary advisor to the Interfraternity Council (IFC) and National Pan-Hellenic Council (NPHC) here at W&L. He is originally from Charleston, SC, and graduated from the University of South Carolina with a Bachelor's degree in Public Health.
+He then went on to receive his Master's Degree in Higher Education Administration from the University of Michigan.